top of page

 • Playtime for cats: Engage cats with toys or interactive play to encourage movement.

-• Avoid overexertion: Exercise should be consistent but not overly strenuous, especially for pets newly diagnosed with diabetes.
+• Avoid overexertion: Exercise should be consistent but not overly strenuous, especially for companion animals newly diagnosed with diabetes.

-Tailor your pet’s food to suit their specific life stage needs, says VCA Animal Hospital.
-Giving pets with uninterrupted access to fresh, clean water is the most important part of maintaining their health and well-being.
+Tailor your companion animal's food to suit their specific life stage needs, says VCA Animal Hospital.
+Giving companion animals uninterrupted access to fresh, clean water is the most important part of maintaining their health and well-being.

 Consult your licensed veterinarian to evaluate and help select the best diet for your companion animal.